Becky139/GOT-Quiz/README.md

 1. As a new user, I want to easily navigate the entire site intuitively.
 2. As a new user, I want the information I seek to be easily accessible and relevant.
 3. As a new user, I want attractive and relevant visuals and colour schemes that work with the content.
-4. As a new user, I want to get access to a site that has good accuate questions with correct answers.
+4. As a new user, I want to get access to a site that has good accurate questions with correct answers.

 ### Development-Planes